Oklahoma CAM Reconciliation Compliance Guide for Landlords

 Oklahoma CAM Context

-Oklahoma assesses commercial property at 11% of fair market value — one of the lowest assessment ratios in the country.
+Oklahoma assesses commercial property at 11% of fair market value, one of the lowest assessment ratios in the country.
 Oklahoma City and Tulsa are the primary commercial markets.
-The energy sector significantly influences commercial real estate demand and vacancy.
+The energy sector has a major influence on commercial real estate demand and vacancy.

 Validate Your Oklahoma Reconciliations